Connect with us

 HF Group seeks to train one million construction workers.
 PHOTO | FILE

-A growing list of Kenyan firms have committed to invest their time and money to train young people for highly skilled construction jobs.
+A growing list of Kenyan firms have committed to investing their time and money to train young people for highly skilled construction jobs.

 The companies, which include NSE-listed blue chips, have been prodded into action by an “acute” shortage of qualified construction workers – a situation that threatens to slow down the industry, thereby undermining the firm’s profitability.

-Bamburi Cement has, for example, embarked on a training programme that seeks to train 1,600 masons on site planning, drawings, setting out and foundations, mix designs and site safety procedures among other skills.
+Bamburi Cement has, for example, embarked on a training programme that seeks to train 1,600 masons on-site in planning, drawings, setting out foundations, mix designs and site safety procedures among other skills.

 The firm’s marketing director Irene Onacha says the programme “seeks to improve the vocational skills of masons, who are key players in the construction value chain, thus enhancing quality and safety of buildings”.